- Information on trucking in Idaho » trucking.idaho.gov

-The statute of limitations for Idaho licensees is three years, but can be extended by mutual consent.
+The statute of limitations for Idaho licensees is three years but can be extended by mutual consent.
 This means that your audit should normally cover a period of three years or less.
 After the audit, we'll send you a report by mail.
 We'll also send a summary of the audit findings to any member jurisdiction affected by the audit.
 Idaho will collect any fuel taxes, penalty, and interest you owe and transmit the funds to the appropriate jurisdictions, or refund any overpayment you're due from Idaho and other member jurisdictions.

 Keep accurate records

-Request for a redetermination
+Request for a redetermination and appeal (R1400)

-Once you've filed your redetermination request, we'll give you a reasonable period of time to submit more information to support your request.
-You can appear in person or be represented at any hearing.
-You can produce witnesses, documents, or other information to support your request for redetermination.
+Once you've filed your redetermination request, we'll give you a reasonable amount of time to submit more information to support your request.
+Your request may be forwarded to our Appeals unit for a decision.
+You can request an informal hearing and appear in person or be represented.
+You can produce witnesses, documents, or other information to support your appeal.
 The Tax Commission will send you the results of your redetermination request.

-You can appeal the Tax Commission's decision to the Idaho Board of Tax Appeals or the Idaho District Court.
-If you still disagree with the findings, you can request any or all member jurisdictions to audit your records.
+You can appeal the Tax Commission's decision to the Idaho Board of Tax Appeals or an Idaho district court.
+If you still disagree with the decision, you can request any or all member jurisdictions to audit your records.

 Each jurisdiction can accept or deny the request.
 Each jurisdiction that accepts will audit distance traveled and fuel purchases in its jurisdiction that you reported to Idaho during the audit periods.
 You must make your records available at a place chosen by those member jurisdictions.